 Arthur Shale (1971-present) was born in Brisbane, Australia, and has worked in the Broadcast Television industry for twenty years.
 He created the "Mischance and Happenstance" series in 2006, which includes; "Ad Lib", "The Hitherto Unknown", "Mischance and Happenstance", "The Whereabouts of Wherewithal" and "The Law and the Mule".
 Other projects include the science fiction series "Rise of the Tek", featuring the books "Solis" and "Nemesis" and the prequel to the Obsidian Fantasy series - "Vagabond".
-The first of his "Marcus Strabo" crime thrillers - "A Body of Doubt" - was released in January 2013 and his work is currently focussed on the Fortuna Victrix trilogy - recounting the epic final struggle for Gaul.
+The first of his "Marcus Strabo" crime thrillers - "A Body of Doubt" - was released in January 2013 and his work is currently focussed on the Fortuna Victrix series - recounting the epic final battle for Gaul.

 Why not buy one of Arthur's e-books?
 They're available from Amazon right NOW!
 Simply click on one of the book covers below to go directly to Amazon to purchase that book.

 Just released on Kindle!
 Click the cover now to get your copy!

 The Morning's Night (Fortuna Victrix - Volume 1) - Synopsis

 Its December 53BC, a harsh winter looms and Romes annual elections are descending into chaos and farce.
 Powerful factions are tearing the city apart and threatening the Roman Republic.
 Far to the north in Gaul the barons and knights of the wealthy Celtic states are taking sides too forced to decide between their Roman Governor, Julius Caesar a man armed with the greatest standing army in Europe, and his many enemies in Rome.